AI Policy Guide

 Auditing of AI

 Tangential to explainability is AI auditing.
 Given concerns over fairness, bias, correct design, and accuracy, there is significant interest in evaluating AI systems to ensure that they meet certain goals.
 Proposing AI audits, however, is easier said than done.
 Implementation naturally requires clarity of purpose.
-AI design challenges are rooted not only in technology, but also in data, the application of technology, and social forces imprinted in these systems via biases.
+AI design challenges are rooted not only in technology but also in data, the application of technology, and social forces imprinted in these systems via biases.
 Choosing which problems to solve and what benchmarks to hit is an inherently messy task.
 As discussed earlier in this work, evaluation metrics and benchmarks are diverse and application specific.

-At present, technical and ethical standards are fragmented with little broad-based consensus.
-A 2021 Arizona State University study found an unwieldy 634 separate AI programs dedicated to developing soft law, that is, nongovernmental standards for AI development and governance.
+At present, technical and ethical standards are fragmented, with little broad-based consensus.
+A 2021 Arizona State University study found an unwieldy 634 separate AI programs dedicated to developing soft law—that is, nongovernmental standards for AI development and governance.
 This finding demonstrates that consensus has not been reached on the exact benchmarks and principles that might be used to audit AI.

 Process is another challenge.
 As a relatively new concept, AI audits lack frameworks and best practices, and commentators have noted that research on testing, evaluation, verification, and validation of AI algorithms has not kept pace with other subdomains of AI innovation.
 Current processes and technologies offer no single audit technique that can test for the full range of possible errors.

 Existing audits use a variety of methods.
-The data used to train algorithms can be audited to ensure that they are representative and avoid biases that might lead to disparate effects or to simply eliminate data extraneous to engineering goals.
-Black box testing, where test data are fed into systems to analyze behavior, can help analyze general accuracy and stress test for certain undesirable biases.
+The data used to train algorithms can be audited to ensure that they are representative and avoid biases that might lead to disparate effect, or to simply eliminate data extraneous to engineering goals.
+Black box testing, in which test data are fed into systems to analyze behavior, can help analyze general accuracy and stress test for certain undesirable biases.
 Model code can also be analyzed to better understand its process and its decision-making.
 This method, however, is challenging because code is often complex and unwieldy, and the results of that code inherently depend on the inputs that are used.

 As with all software, AI will be in a constant state of flux as updates are made and security patches released.
 Further, not all problems can be discovered through a single audit.
 Some challenges can be seen only once an AI is deployed in a complex human environment.
-To these ends, the National Institute of Standards and Technology (NIST) has proposed an iterative audit process that audits AI throughout its life cycle, during development, during testing, and continuously after deployment.
+To these ends, the National Institute of Standards and Technology (NIST) has proposed an iterative audit process that audits AI throughout its life cycle, during development and testing, and continuously after deployment.
 Repeated scrutiny could help catch errors at each stage of the process and reinforce design principles to ensure that they are always top of mind.
 NIST’s proposed process, however, is still in development.
 Best practices will require time and iteration before broad process agreement can be reached.

 Just want the basics?
 Stop here.